Starting this season off with a bang by making a Slow Cooker Mexican Birria recipe!

 Here is the recipe for the Sweet Pickled Red Onions

-More favorites like Slow Cooker Mexican Birria to try…
+More favorite recipes like Slow Cooker Mexican Birria to try…

 Chicken Birria Tacos could be made with Slow Cooker Mexican Birria